-A Fixed Deposit Receipt is proof that the depositor has kept a certain amount for a specified time period at the prevailing fixed rate of interest in the bank.
+A Fixed Deposit Receipt is proof that the depositor has kept a certain amount for a specified time period at the prevailing fixed rate of interest locked in the bank.
 This receipt or document contains every single detail of the scheme.
 The contents of the Fixed Deposit Receipt have been mentioned below:

-- Name of the depositor
+- Name and age of the depositor

-- Age of the depositor
+- Tenure/Term of the deposit

 - Maturity date

 - Interest that the depositor will get on maturity